How to Become a Certified Translator in UAE

 Legal Terminology Focus

 The exam heavily emphasizes legal terminology.
-You should be familiar with UAE court system structure, common legal document types (powers of attorney, contracts, judgments), and the Arabic-English equivalents of standard legal phrases.
-Study UAE law terminology specifically—general translation skills won't suffice.
+You should be familiar with UAE court system structure and common legal document types: powers of attorney, contracts, and judgments.
+Arabic-English equivalents for legal terminology are essential.
+Study UAE law terminology specifically, general translation skills won’t suffice.

 After Certification